 For an employee satisfaction survey to be successful, a response rate high enough to reach a representative sample on every demographic slice is key.
-Higher participation in employee surveys gives bosses and managers more varied and in-depth insight into what their workers truly want and need to be more satisfied, which gives them the ability to create more successful solutions to issues raised in the survey responses.
+Higher participation in employee surveys gives managers more varied and in-depth insight into what their workers want and need to be more satisfied, which gives them the ability to create more successful solutions to issues raised in the survey responses.

 Part of the reason for this is that many employees today have become accustomed to filling out the annual employee survey and then seeing very little action taken by their companies to address issues brought up in those surveys.
 This leads employees to believe that either their responses are not being read or that their happiness is actually not as highly valued by their employers as they are told.
 In fact, when employees see no results after participating in such surveys, the message they receive is that they are not valued at all.

-At NBRI, we have learned after decades of conducting employee satisfaction surveys that there are more effective ways to encourage employees to participate in surveys.
-We can help coach managers so that they understand what motivates and de-motivates employees when it comes to surveys so that participation increases.
-Furthermore, we have banks of standardized survey questions and can also write custom survey questions to elicit insightful responses.
 An effective survey allows employees to voice praise as well as frustrations in a manner that helps them feel heard and appreciated for their contributions.
 Actionable survey responses help management understand how to better foster a productive, positive, and successful work environment.

 Once you have an employee satisfaction survey written and promoted in a manner that makes employees more apt to participate (and to do so honestly), the real work begins.
 As noted earlier, many employees are convinced that their managers and bosses don’t even read their survey responses.
 Unfortunately, this is often the truth.

-While it may seem that these managers simply don’t care what their workers want or need to feel more satisfied with their work lives, in truth many managers also feel overstressed, unappreciated, and unheard by their managers.
+While it may seem that these managers simply don’t care what their workers want or need to feel more satisfied with their work lives, in truth many managers also feel over-stressed, unappreciated, and unheard by their managers.
 Furthermore, they may also not feel empowered to make the necessary changes to ensure that the employees who work under them feel satisfied, either because they lack access to resources or because they lack the support of their superiors.

 It’s no coincidence that there are always overlaps when comparing the lists of the most profitable companies with the lists of the best companies to work for.
-In February 2013, an article featured by USA Today called “Do Happy Workers Mean Higher Profits” shared this fact: “Publicly traded companies in the Fortune 100 Best Companies to Work For list have gained an average 10.8% a year since 1998.”
+An article featured by USA Today called “Do Happy Workers Mean Higher Profits” shared this fact: “Publicly traded companies in the Fortune 100 Best Companies to Work For list have gained an average 10.8% a year since 1998.”
 When employees feel valued at work and are satisfied with their jobs, they provide better customer service, they perform more strongly and are more productive, and turnover rates are much lower.
 This means that companies with happy employees aren’t wasting time and money on continuously training new workers, on class-action lawsuits, or on strikes.
 Wise and timely investments in employee satisfaction pay large and lasting dividends.